Puri12/docker-release-maker/README.md

 ## Background

-Ideally, Docker images for applications are built alongside the application.
+For historical reasons the original Dockerised version of the Atlassian applications were developed separately from the applications themselves.
+Ideally, Docker images for applications should live with and be built alongside the application.
 The 'normal' flow would look like this:

 1. $COMPANY releases $APP v1.2.3
 1. $APP v1.2.3 binaries are built in CI